coherentgraphics/cpdfsqueeze-binaries/README.md

 # cpdfsqueeze

+(NB: These days, you should just use `cpdf -squeeze in.pdf -o out.pdf` instead.) http://community.coherentpdf.com/

 Copyright Coherent Graphics Ltd http://www.coherentpdf.com/

 Cpdfsqueeze is a lossless compressor for PDF files, which works by rearranging and coalescing content within the file.